e-desouza/multi-arch-devops/README.md

 To enable multi-architecture, docker added support for manifests which let you link which platform to image (but exposing the end result as the same image). e.g "docker run hello-world" will first look at the version (`latest` is implied if no version tag is specified) then will check the local operating system and architecture (e.g linux, s390x) and query that combination in the registry.
 Once it fins that combination, it'll pull _only that specific container_ locally.
 Multi-arch images are similar to "fat binaries" at the container registry level but single, os and architecture specific images at the docker daemon level.

-By default the Docker daemon will look at its current operating system and architecture but it is possible to force download of a specific platform/architecture using the `--platform` command which is available in docker API [1.32+](https://docs.docker.com/engine/api/v1.32/) amd meed `experimental features` turned on in Docker daemon.
+By default the Docker daemon will look at its current operating system and architecture but it is possible to force download of a specific platform/architecture using the `--platform` command which is available in docker API [1.32+](https://docs.docker.com/engine/api/v1.32/) and need `experimental features` turned on in Docker daemon.
 The full specification of multi-architecture manifests can be found [here](https://docs.docker.com/registry/spec/manifest-v2-2/).
 More information on `docker pull` be found in the official docs [here](https://docs.docker.com/engine/reference/commandline/pull/).

 <div style="page-break-after: always;"></div>